mikeking214/mikeking214.github.io/_posts/2013-12-22-learn-latex.md

 Hopefully everything worked and you now have your first LaTeX document!
 You can begin writing some of your own content and getting the hang of things.

 If it didn't work the first time don't worry.
 It is very common to get errors in your code, for misspelled words or incorrect syntax, so inspect the log that explains the error and use the line number given to locate the mistake.
 Some debugging is necessary when it doesn't recognize a part of your code, and this can be the most frustrating part.
-If I forgot the "e" in "\maketitle" on line 10, the error log will look like this:
+If I forgot the second `e` in `\maketitle` on line 10, the error log will look like this:

-{% highlight latex %}
+{% highlight tex %}
 There were errors in your LaTeX source

 ./latex_doc.tex:10: Undefined control sequence. [\maketitl]
 {% endhighlight %}

-The error should follow a similar pattern of [filename]:[line number where error is]:[Error description]. [the incorrect content].
+The error should follow a similar pattern of `[filename]:[line number where error is]:[Error description]. [the incorrect content]`

 #### Troubleshooting

 When it comes to learning LaTeX, the answer is always a quick Google search away.
 It seems no matter what you want to create or what problem you run into, someone else has already found the solution.
 For more concrete help, some resources are:

-- <a target="blank" href="http://www.stdout.org/~winston/latex/latexsheet.pdf">The LaTeX Cheat Sheet</a> - A great tool to keep on your computer and refer to
+- <a target="blank" href="http://www.stdout.org/~winston/latex/latexsheet.pdf">The LaTeX Cheat Sheet</a> - Great tool to keep on your computer and refer to
 - <a target="blank" href="http://tobi.oetiker.ch/lshort/lshort.pdf">Introduction to LaTeX by Tobias Oetiker</a> - A full length document on everything you could ever know about LaTeX
 - An in-depth example of writing mathematics - The <a target="blank" href="http://www.ams.jhu.edu/~ers/learn-latex/paper.pdf">PDF</a> and the <a target="blank" href="http://www.ams.jhu.edu/~ers/learn-latex/paper.tex">LaTeX source file</a>

 ### LaTeXing your Resumé

 LaTeX is an excellent tool for making a pedestrian resumé look polished, but starting from scratch is really tough.
-A lot of templates exist for them however, so I would suggest starting with one of these and customizing it to make it your own.
-Having it done in LaTeX is an improvement, but try to mess around a bit with the formatting to make it unique.
-I have included a template for my CV, which was based on a template by <a target="_blank" href="http://nitens.org/taraborelli/cvtex">Dario Taraborelli</a>, with some help from <a target="_blank" href="jaan.io">Jaan Altosaar</a>, and customized for my needs.
+A lot of LaTeX templates exist for resumés however, so I would suggest starting with one of these and customizing it to make it your own.
+There are tons out there that apply to different fields and styles, but here is a list to get started:

+- <a target="_blank" href="http://github.com/mikeking214/latexresumetemplate">My own template</a>
+- <a target="_blank" href="http://www.latextemplates.com/cat/curricula-vitae">LaTeXtemplates.com</a>
+- <a target="_blank" href="https://www.sharelatex.com/templates/cv/">ShareLaTeX.com</a>
-- <a target="_blank" href="http://nitens.org/cv/cv.pdf">Dario Taraborelli's
+- <a target="_blank" href="https://github.com/smholloway/resume/blob/master/latex/resume.tex">Template by Seth Holloway</a>

+I have included the template I used for my CV, which I based off  a template by <a target="_blank" href="http://nitens.org/taraborelli/cvtex">Dario Taraborelli</a>, with some help from <a target="_blank" href="jaan.io">Jaan Altosaar</a>, and customized for my needs.
+A great way to learn LaTeX is to study a completed document, so I have filled the template with comments to explain what does what in the code.
+It is an academic resume and contains more sections than you'll need, so include only what applies to you and make changes as you please.
+In addition to formatting help, I have tried to include general resumé tips I've picked up, so use those as you wish.

+######Download the template from my <a target="_blank" href="https://github.com/mikeking214/LatexResumeTemplate">GitHub page</a> and get started!######

-Additionally, I am happy to answer any questions by email at <a target="blank" href="mailto:{{ site.owner.email }}">michael.king2@mail.mcgill.ca</a>.
+Additionally, I am happy to answer any questions by <a target="blank" href="mailto:{{ site.owner.email }}">email</a>.